You can’t STRETCH your way out of pelvic pain !

 - Watch the FREE WORKSHOP I did about how to prevent and manage pelvic pain, plus how to continue to exercise with this condition – here in my free Facebook Community #BFabSquad

-There is a strong link between regular walking and the occurrence of pelvic instability.
+There is a strong link between regular walking and the occurrence of pelvic pain.

 Not everyone who walks gets pelvic instability, but I find many women who do get uncomfortable pelvic pain are often regular long walkers (e.g 2 mins or more) !

-Don’t stress there are still other exercises you can do other than walking !
+Don’t worry there are still other exercises you can do other than walking !
 Plus with early intervention pelvic pain can be managed and avoided as mentioned in my video above.

 Pain and instability can occur in one or all of the 3 pelvic joints those being the pubic symphysis joint at the front of the pelvis and the left and right Sacroiliac joints at the back